superlinked/VectorHub/docs/use_cases/social_media_retrieval.md

 ![Social media retrieval system architecture](../assets/use_cases/social_media_retrieval/social_media_retrieval_system_architecture.png)

 The retrieval system is based on 2 detached components:
-1. The streaming ingestion pipeline
+1. the streaming ingestion pipeline
-2. The retrieval client
+2. the retrieval client

-The streaming ingestion pipeline runs 24/7 to keep the raw LinkedIn posts data source in sync with the vector DB.

-The retrieval client is used in RAG applications to query the vector DB.

-The 2 components will communicate with each other only through the vector DB.
+The **streaming ingestion pipeline** runs 24/7 to keep the vector DB synced up with current raw LinkedIn posts data source, while the **retrieval client** is used in RAG applications to query the vector DB.
+These 2 components **communicate with each other only through the vector DB**.

 ### 1.1.
 The streaming ingestion pipeline

 The streaming ingestion pipeline implements the [Change Data Capture (CDC) pattern](https://hub.superlinked.com/12-data-modality#fpwX4) between a data source containing the raw LinkedIn posts and the vector DB used for retrieval.

-In a real-world scenario, the streaming pipeline will listen to a queue populated by all the changes made to the source database.
-But as our primary focus is the retrieval system, we simulated the data within the queue with a couple of JSON files.
+In a real-world scenario, the streaming pipeline listens to a queue populated by all the changes made to the source database.
+But because we are focusing primarily on the retrieval system, we simulate the data within the queue with a couple of JSON files.

-The streaming pipeline is built in Python using Bytewax and cleans, chunks, and embeds the LinkedIn posts before loading them into a [Qdrant](https://qdrant.tech/) vector DB.
+The streaming pipeline is built in Python using Bytewax, and cleans, chunks, and embeds the LinkedIn posts before loading them into a [Qdrant](https://qdrant.tech/) vector DB.

-#### Why do we need a stream engine?
+**Why do we need a stream engine?**

-As LinkedIn posts (or any other social media data) evolve frequently, your vector DB can quickly become out of sync.
-You could build a batch pipeline that runs every minute, but the best way is to use a streaming pipeline that immediately takes every new item, preprocesses it and loads it into the vector DB.
+Because LinkedIn posts (or any other social media data) evolve frequently, your vector DB can quickly get out of sync.
+To handle this, you can build a batch pipeline that runs every minute.
+But to really minimize data lag, to **make sure your vector DB stays current with new social media posts**, you need to use a streaming pipeline that **immediately** takes every new item the moment it's posted, preprocesses it, and loads it into the vector DB.

-Doing so ensures you can access all the latest LinkedIn posts in your vector DB with minimal delay.

-#### What is Bytewax?
+**Why Bytewax?**

 [Bytewax](https://github.com/bytewax/bytewax) is a streaming engine built in Rust that exposes a Python interface.
-Which means you get the best of both worlds:
-- The fantastic speed and reliability of Rust
-- The ease of use and ecosystem of Python
+We use Bytewax because it combines the impressive speed and reliability of Rust with the ease of use and ecosystem of Python.

 ### 1.2.
 The retrieval client

-The retrieval client will be a standard Python module that preprocesses the user queries and searches the vector DB for most similar results.
-It is decoupled from the streaming ingestion pipeline through the Qdrant vector DB.
+Our retrieval client is a standard Python module that preprocesses user queries and searches the vector DB for most similar results.
+Qdrant vector DB lets us decouple the retrieval client from the streaming ingestion pipeline.

-Similar to the training-serving skew, it is essential to preprocess the ingested posts and queries in the same way.
+To avoid training-serving skew, it's essential to preprocess the ingested posts and queries in the same way.

-The beauty of using a semantic-based retrieval system is that you are very flexible in how you can query your LinkedIn post collection.
-For example, you can find similar posts using another post or other questions or sentences.
+Using a semantic-based retrieval system lets us query our LinkedIn post collection very flexibly.
+For example, we can find similar posts using another post or other questions or sentences.

-Also, to improve the retrieval system's accuracy, we used the rerank pattern.
+Also, to improve the retrieval system's accuracy, we use the rerank pattern.

-Lastly, to better understand and explain the retrieval based on particular queries, we will visualize it on a 2D plot using UMAP.
+Lastly, to better understand and explain the retrieval process for particular queries, we visualize our results on a 2D plot using UMAP.

 ## 2. Data

 We will ingest 215 LinkedIn posts from [my profile - Paul Iusztin](https://www.linkedin.com/in/pauliusztin/).
-Even though we simulate the posts ingestion step through JSON files, the posts themself are authentic.
+Though we simulate the post ingestion step using JSON files, the posts themselves are authentic.

-Before diving into the code, let's look over a LinkedIn post to address the challenges it will introduce ↓
+Before diving into the code, let's take a look at an example LinkedIn post to familiarize ourselves with the challenges it will introduce ↓

 ```json
 [